uviclibraries/smartphone-photography/white-balance.md

 ### For the activity:
 <img src="images//photo-white-02.jpeg" style="float:right;width:130px;" alt=white plate example>
 **Part 1:**  Find something that is white (e.g., a plate, piece of paper, etc).
-Take the photo of the white object in various lighting conditions (natural indirect light from a window, overhead light, lamp light, outside in the shade) and take a photo of it using the default camera on your phone.
-Note how the color of the white object shifts from actual white in the photo to take on the color temperature of the light it is in.
-Using either the Lightroom app or the VSCO app, post-process the photo using White Balance, any other settings you find you need, or a preset/filter to finish the photo.
-Try to keep the scene looking natural while making your edits.

-**Part 2:**  Set the white object again in various lighting conditions and take a photo of it using the below instructions for Apple or Android phones, <b>adjusting the white balance live before taking the photo</b>.
+Set the white object object in various lighting conditions (natural indirect light from a window, overhead light, lamp light, outside in the shade) using the below instructions for Apple or Android phones, <b>adjusting the white balance live before taking the photo</b>.
 Try to get the white object as close to white as possible while still keeping the scene looking natural.
-Pay attention to the surroundings -- do they look too cold/warm?
-Once the photo is taken, use either the Lightroom app or the VSCO app to make final post-processing adjustments to get an evenly processed photo.
-Do you find that it is easier to get a photo close to the correct color of the object by adjusting the white balance live while taking the photo, or adjusting it after?
+Pay attention to the surroundings while you make the live adjustments-- do they look too cold/warm?

 ## Apple phones:
 In the Lightroom app:<br>